Vinh1VT/Solares/README.md

 The planets are displayed and their positions are calculated in a linked list, which allows for dynamic displaying, planets can be toggled via key 1-8 of the Numpad

 Depends on Raylib 5.5 : https://github.com/raysan5/raylib
+Pre-compiled executables that do not need raylib can be downloaded from the [release](https://github.com/Vinh1VT/Solares/releases)